ivysanchez/Network-Attack-Classification/README.md

 # Network-Attack-Classification Project

 This repository presents a project that aims to classify network traffic sessions as either normal or attack using the UNSW-NB15 benchmark dataset.
 The classification task leverages tabular data and employs various supervised machine learning models.
+The UNSW-NB 15 dataset was created by the IXIA PerfectStorm tool in the Cyber Range Lab of the Australian Centre and it holds raw network packet features (https://www.kaggle.com/datasets/mrwellsdavid/unsw-nb15/data).

 ## Overview